rschristopher/ischristtrue.com/src/ancient-views/cosmology.md

     The cosmology of this age is radically different from all that came before.
     Not only is God's law written into the hearts of men, Christ now rules in the midst of His enemies.

-    This age ends at the second coming of Christ, the final judgment at the end of time where death itself is defeated.
+    This age will end at the second coming of Christ, the final judgment at the end of time where death itself is defeated.

 * ~6 BC<br />
 Birth of John the Baptist, Luke 1<br />